Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Physics-Inspired Scatter Correction

-is an initial estimate of the line integral projection.
-To obtain the initial reconstruction in \eqref{eq:initial_recon_estimate}-\eqref{eq:initial_g}, $\tau(t,\theta)$ is used as a surrogate for the primary measurement $p(t,\theta)$.
+where $\tau(t,\theta)$ is used as a surrogate for the primary measurement $p(t,\theta)$.
 By the inherent physics in \eqref{eq:polychromatic} or \eqref{eq:beers_law}, $p(t, \theta)$ must be smaller than the mean bright field fluence $I_0$.
-Hence, this physical constraint is used in \eqref{eq:initial_g} to improve the initial reconstruction, by clipping of $\bar{\tau}(t,\theta)$ to $1$, or equivalently clipping of $\tau(t,\theta)$ to $I_0$.
+Hence, this physical constraint is used in \eqref{eq:initial_g} to improve the initial reconstruction, by clipping of $\bar{\tau}(t,\theta)$ to $1$.

-The deep convolutional neural network (DCNN), $\mathcal{N}_\gamma$ with network parameters $\gamma$, operates view-by-view.
+The deep CNN (DCNN), $\mathcal{N}_\gamma$ with network parameters $\gamma$, operates view-by-view.
 It accepts two different inputs:

-\begin{enumerate} \item[(i)] a normalized post-log total measurement $-\ln \bar{\tau}_\theta$ at view angle $\theta$.
-Here, unlike \eqref{eq:initial_g}, the normalized total measurement $\bar{\tau}_\theta$ at the input to the DCNN is not upper bounded by $1$, because values greater than $1$ are physically possible after the normalization by $I_0$ and they provide useful information for the estimation of the normalized scatter term $\bar{s}_\theta$. \item[(ii)] a version $\tilde{f}_\theta \in \mathbb{R}^{d^2}$ of the initial reconstruction estimate that is rotated by the same angle $\theta$ of the projection being processed.
+\begin{enumerate} \item[(i)] A normalized post-log total measurement $-\ln \bar{\tau}_\theta$ at view angle $\theta$.
+Here, unlike \eqref{eq:initial_g}, $\bar{\tau}_\theta$ at the input to the DCNN is not upper bounded by $1$, because values greater than $1$ are physically possible after the normalization by $I_0$ and they provide useful information for the estimation of the normalized scatter term $\bar{s}_\theta$. \item[(ii)] A version $\tilde{f}_\theta \in \mathbb{R}^{d^2}$ of the initial reconstruction estimate that is rotated by the same angle $\theta$ of the projection being processed.
 As a consequence of the rotation, a projection of $\tilde{f}_\theta$ at zero angle yields the projection of $\tilde{f}$ at angle $\theta$, allowing the DCNN to be agnostic to $\theta$. \end{enumerate}